 At Cat Care PC of Rochester Hills, we strive to provide a warm and caring environment for each surgical patient.
 Our doctors, with the assistance of licensed veterinary technicians, employ progressive surgical techniques using strict operating room protocol.

 Our spays, neuters, and declaw surgical packages include pre-anesthetic bloodwork, pain management, and a microchip.
+Our dentistry procedures include pre, post, and peri-operative medication, IV fluids, and full mouth radiographs.

 - Exploratory laparotomy: Biopsies of Liver, Spleen, Pancreas, and Bowel